MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/Morpheus Meetup Guide.md

 ## Meetup Formats:
 ### Casual Meetup at a Bar or Cafe:
 An informal gathering held at a local bar, cafe, or restaurant where attendees can mingle, network, and discuss crypto-related topics in a relaxed setting.
 Typical duration is 2-3 hours, allowing attendees to drop in and out as they please.
 Open discussions, lightning talks, or informal presentations.
 Consider incorporating networking activities to facilitate connections.

 ### Interactive Workshop at a Coworking Space:
 A hands-on workshop hosted at a coworking space or community center, focusing on specific topics or skill-building exercises related to Morpheus (how to run and use node Morpheus node, for example).
 Typical duration is 2-4 hours, providing ample time for interactive sessions and group activities.
 You could also prepare tutorials and make a mini-hackathon where attendees can learn new concepts, collaborate on projects, and gain practical experience.

 ### Panel Discussion and Networking:
 A moderated panel discussion featuring industry (DeAI / AI / Web3) experts, followed by networking opportunities for attendees to connect with panelists and fellow enthusiasts.
 Typical duration is 2-3 hours, with time allocated for both the panel and networking sessions.
 It’s important to cover trending topics or relevant narratives, followed by Q&A sessions and informal networking over refreshments.

 ### Community Roundtable and Knowledge Exchange:
 A collaborative forum where community members come together to share insights, discuss challenges, and brainstorm solutions related to DeAI / AI / Morpheus related topics, regulation, or industry trends.
 Typical duration is 2-3 hours, with a mix of structured discussion sessions and open-floor exchanges.
 You can break out groups for deeper dives into niche areas, and facilitated knowledge-sharing sessions.

-### Project Showcase and Demo Day (at the later stages of Morpheus development):
+### Project Showcase and Demo Day:
 A showcase event highlighting innovative solutions, projects, tools, smart agents or initiatives within the Morpheus ecosystem.
 Attendees have the opportunity to demo their projects and receive feedback from the community.
 Typical duration is 3-4 hours, allowing each presenter sufficient time to showcase their work and engage with the audience.
 Consider incorporating a voting mechanism or audience choice awards for standout projects.

 > [!Note]
-> Regardless of the format chosen, emphasize that the meetup is intended to be an inclusive and engaging gathering, not a formal half-day conference.
-Encourage attendees to participate actively and contribute to the community-driven atmosphere.
+> **Regardless of the format chosen, emphasize that the meetup is intended to be an inclusive and engaging gathering, not a formal half-day conference.
+Encourage attendees to participate actively and contribute to the community-driven atmosphere.**

 ## Preparation:
 1) **Set format.** Define the format that fits the best to your audience.
 Is it an educational, networking-focused meetup, or a mix of both?